Zimbabwe

 Overview

-Last reviewed - 19 May 2023Zimbabwe, a landlocked country in Southern Africa, is bordered by Zambia to the northwest, Mozambique to the east, South Africa to the south, and Botswana to the southwest.
+Last reviewed - 20 November 2024Zimbabwe, a landlocked country in Southern Africa, is bordered by Zambia to the northwest, Mozambique to the east, South Africa to the south, and Botswana to the southwest.
 Zimbabwe, which the United Kingdom annexed as Southern Rhodesia from the British South Africa Company in 1923, obtained its independence in 1980.
 It is divided into eight provinces and two cities with provincial status.
-Zimbabwe's capital is Harare, and the has 16 official languages official languages, the main ones being English, Shona, and Ndebele.
+Zimbabwe's capital is Harare, and it has 16 official languages, the main ones being English, Shona, and Ndebele.

-Zimbabwe's official currency is called the the Zimbabwe dollar (ZWL) but use of certain foreign currencies, mainly the United States Dollar (USD), The Botswana Pula (BP) and the South African Rand (ZAR) to settle local obligations is permitted.
-Exporters can to retain and utilise export earnings in order to import goods and services but a 30-day time limit has been imposed to use the funds, failure of which results in the balance being converted to ZWL at the ruling weighted auction rate (foreign currency is auctioned once a week by the Central Bank) together with funds that are sold at auction by the government of Zimbabwe.
-Businesses are required to display prices of their goods and services in both ZWL and United States Dollars (USD).
-Payment of various taxes (e.g. VAT, PAYE, and CIT) must be paid in foreign currency on earnings that are made in foreign currency.
-In addition, various statutory levies are denominated in US dollars.
+Zimbabwe operates a multi-currency that allows use of the Zimbabwe Gold (ZWG), a successor currency to the Zimbabwe dollar (ZWL), and certain foreign currencies, mainly the United States dollar (USD), the Botswana pula (BWP), and the South African rand (ZAR), to settle local obligations.
+Exporters can retain and utilise export earnings in order to import goods and services, but a 30-day time limit has been imposed to use the funds, failure of which results in the balance being converted to ZWL at the ruling weighted auction rate (foreign currency is auctioned once a week by the Central Bank) together with funds that are sold at auction by the government of Zimbabwe.
+Prior to Zimbabwe Gold, which became legal tender on 8 April 2023, the Zimbabwe dollar was legal tender from February 2019 to April 2024.

-PwC Zimbabwe supports clients with the local knowledge and skill of its people, access to a broad range of other professionals across the PwC global network of firms and enabling tools and knowledge systems.
+PwC Zimbabwe supports clients with the local knowledge and skill of its people, access to a broad range of other professionals across the PwC global network of firms, and enabling tools and knowledge systems.

 Quick rates and dates